iutools/iutools/doc/test-plan.md

 Basic scenario
 - Here is a list of steps that will be applied in different scenarios.
-- Search for a QUERY_WORD in a specific QUERY_LANGUAGE
+- Search for a QUERY_WORD in a specific QUERY_LANGUAGE, with a speicific PREFERRED_SCRIPT (top right menu)
 - Check that the entry for that QUERY_WORD is displayed automatically
 - In some scenarios we expect the QUERY_WORD to be the only hit in the list if so, make sure that the hit list only contains the QUERY_WORD